-(7) The shares subject to the stock option vest over a four-vear period, with 1/4th of the shares vested on December 20, 2011, and the remainder vesting in 36 equal monthly installments on the first day of each succeeding calendar month thereafter.
-(8)
+(7) each succeeding calendar month thereafter.
+The shares subject to the stock option vest over a four-year period, with 1/4th of the shares vested on May 3, 2011, and the remainder vesting in 36 equal monthly installments on the first day of each

-The shares subject to the stock option vest over a four-year period, with 1/4th of the shares vested on May 3, 2011, and the remainder vesting in 36 equal monthly installments on the first day of each succeeding calendar month thereafter.
-(9) The shares subject to the stock option vest over a four-year period, with 1/4th of the shares vested on January 28, 2009, and the remainder vesting in 36 equal monthly installments on the first day of each succeeding calendar month thereafter.
-The shares subject to the stock option vest over a four-year period, with 1/4th of the shares vested on August 15, 2009, and the remainder vesting in 36 equal monthly installments on the (10)
+(8) succeeding calendar month thereafter.
+The shares subject to the stock option vest over a four-year period, with 1/4th of the shares vested on January 28, 2009, and the remainder vesting in 36 equal monthly installments on the first day of each

+(9) succeeding calendar month thereafter.

-first day of each succeeding calendar month thereafter.
-(11) The shares subject to the stock option vest over a four-year period commencing September 15, 2011, with 1/48th of the shares vesting on a monthly basis.
+The shares subject to the stock option vest over a four-year period, with 1/4th of the shares vested on August 15, 2009, and the remainder vesting in 36 equal monthly installments on the first day of each succeeding calendar month thereafter.
+The shares subject to the stock option vest over a four-year period commencing September 15, 2011, with 1/48th of the shares vesting on a monthly basis.
+(10)